wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 |---|---|---|
 |**Reduced Latency**|Communication through the bridge involved batched messages and required serializing and deserializing data, creating latency and slowing app responsiveness.|JSI enables direct function calls between JavaScript and native modules, bypassing the need for serialization.
 This minimizes delays and delivers a more real-time user experience.|
 |**Enhanced Performance**|Apps that relied heavily on native modules, such as those with intensive animations or custom native UI components, often experienced lag due to the bridge's inefficiencies in handling frequent data exchanges.|The JSI allows JavaScript to access native C++ objects directly, dramatically improving execution speed for computationally heavy tasks, making apps faster and more reliable.|

+- reactnative.directory will give the information about the compatibility of the libraries or any third party packages for the new architecture.
+- [Read about the known issues](https://docs.expo.dev/guides/new-architecture/#troubleshooting) to get an idea of what might expect.

 ## What's More with Expo 52?